Magnesium deficiency, also known as hypomagnesemia, is an often-overlooked health problem.

 Interestingly, magnesium deficiency is also a risk factor for osteoporosis.
 Deficiency might weaken bones directly, but it also lowers the blood levels of calcium, the main building block of bones (

 Studies in rats confirm that dietary magnesium depletion results in reduced bone mass.
-Although no such experiments have been done in people, studies have associated poor magnesium intake with lower bone mineral density (
+Although no such studies have been carried out in humans, research has associated poor magnesium intake with lower bone mineral density (

-Summary Magnesium deficiency may increase the risk of osteoporosis and bone fractures, though this risk is influenced by many factors.
+Magnesium deficiency may be one of the risk factors for osteoporosis and bone fractures, though many factors influence this risk.

 Fatigue, a condition characterized by physical or mental exhaustion or weakness, is another symptom of magnesium deficiency.